latest news

 Use the correct soap to remove oil and dirt.
 You want to clean your pores and keep your skin moisturized at the same time.
 Some soaps may over-dry your skin leading to more acne breakouts.

-Your soap should remove excess oil but not completely strip all the oils from your skin.
-An effective soap for acne-prone skin should gently cleanse and moisturize your skin without harsh detergents and man-made chemicals.
+Your soap should remove excess oils but not completely strip all the oils from your skin.
+An effective soap for acne-prone skin should gently cleanse and moisturize the skin without harsh detergents and man-made chemicals.

 Step 2 - Exfoliate Your Face

-Exfoliating can prevent future breakouts and improve your skin texture.
-It increases circulation to your skin and eliminates rough dry patches.
-It also increases the effect of your moisturizer by allowing it to penetrate deeper into your skin.
+Exfoliating can prevent future breakouts and improve skin texture.
+It may increase circulation to the skin and eliminates rough dry patches.
+Exfoliating may also increase the effect of skin moisturizers by allowing it to penetrate deeper into the skin.

 Choose an acne exfoliant that's gentle on your skin and won't cause excessive scrubbing and skin damage.